Magiduck/magiduck.github.io/_posts/2019-03-12-ArduinoSensor.md

   digitalWrite(redPin, 0);
 }

-// Used for sending both values at 1hz if the user has send the "U" command void returnValuesContiniously() {
+// Used for sending both values at 1Hz if the user has sent the "C" command void returnValuesContiniously() {
   unsigned long currentMillis = millis();
   if (currentMillis - previousMillis >= interval) {